san3jaya/agent-team-pipeline/README.md

 ## What Is This?

 A **6-agent orchestration system** for [OpenCode](https://opencode.ai) that replaces the default single-agent workflow with a structured, sequential pipeline.
-Instead of one AI agent doing everything (planning, coding, testing, reviewing, committing), a **Team Lead agent** delegates to 5 specialized subagents -- each with its own model tier, permissions, and focused prompt.
+Instead of one AI agent doing everything (planning, coding, testing, reviewing, committing), a **Captain agent** delegates to 5 specialized subagents -- each with its own model tier, permissions, and focused prompt.

 The result: higher code quality, lower token costs, and a predictable workflow that mirrors how a real engineering team operates.